Altria Group or Altria (NYSE:MO) is not just a great company but a profitable one.

 That said, Altria’s price to operating income ratio has slumped to its lowest level at only 7X during 2020.

-The ratio has recovered slightly to more than 8X as of 1Q 2021.
+The ratio has recovered slightly to more than 8X as of Jan 2022.

 Altria used to have a price to operating income ratio that averaged around 11.0X in 2018.

-Therefore, there will be significant upside to Altria’s stock at the current price point of around $48 per share when the valuation multiple expands.
+Therefore, there will be a significant upside to Altria’s stock at the current price point of around $50 per share when the valuation multiple expands.

-According to the chart, Altria’s PE ratio averaged around 20X in 1Q 2021.
+According to the chart, Altria’s PE ratio came in at around 33X as of Jan 2022 based on the net earnings reported in fiscal Q3 2021.

-Prior to that, Altria’s price to earnings ratio hovered at more than 100X, due mainly to its plummeting net earnings and net earnings which have dived to the negative levels in 2020.
+Prior to that, Altria’s price-to-earnings ratio hovered at more than 100X, due mainly to the plummeting net income and net profit which have dived to the negative levels in 2020.

 As seen, Altria’s valuation was priced at negative figures when its earnings reached the negative territory.